UNIVERSE-HPC/course-material/software_project_management/collaboration/refresher.md

 pip install -e .
 ~~~

-## Viewing Changes to Our Project
+### Viewing Changes

-Let's look at the changes we have done to our project so far.
-The first thing to
+The first thing to do upon navigating into our software project's directory
-do upon navigating into our software project's directory root is to check the
+root is to check the current status of our local working directory and
-current status of our local working directory and repository.
+repository.

 ~~~bash
 git status